lzantal/djskell/README.md

 =======

 Django Skeleton project template for Django 2.0+
-Includes bootstrap 4, jQuery 3, pre-configured settings.py for project layout.
+Includes bootstrap 4, jQuery 3, fontawesome, pre-configured settings.py for project layout.
+Main base.html template coded for bootstrap 4 and ready to be extended for your apps.

 ## Usage